Delors/Course_W3M20014/1-Introduction to Number Theory.rst

 .. admonition:: Note
     :class: incremental

-    The operator :math:`mod` is used as a binary operator that produces a remainder and as a congruence relation that shows the equivalence of two integers.
+    The operator :math:`mod` is used (a) as a binary operator that produces a remainder and (b) as a congruence relation that shows the equivalence of two integers.

 Properties of Congruence